In Japanese, there are several expressions that describe a state continuing.

 「っぱなし」

-focuses on the fact that the state has been left that way
+You are focusing on the fact that the state has been left as it is.

 For example: